Frequently Asked Questions

 How does one become a member of the organization?
 Are there dues?

 We are not a membership organization; anyone who is interested in 3GNY can subscribe to receive our emails and attend our events and programs.
-Through our listserv, we notify members of upcoming events.
+Through our listserv and social media, we notify our community of upcoming events.

 Is the group only for grandchildren of Holocaust survivors?
 What age-range is the group?

 Anyone who is interested in participating in 3GNY’s events and activities is welcome.
-While many participants in our Shabbat dinners, happy hours, and other programs are in their 20s-30s, our programs are open to all.
+While many participants at our Shabbat dinners, happy hours, and other programs are in their 20s, 30s, and 40s, our programs are open to all.

 Are members mostly secular, or religious?